shree675/Flappybird/README.md

 # flappybird

+## About
-Flappybird is a game in which the player controls a bird attempting to fly between columns of pipes without hitting them.
+<p>Flappybird is a game in which the player controls a bird attempting to fly between columns of pipes without hitting them.
+The rules are the same as the original Flappybird game.</p>

-This is a simple version of flappybird developed by me during my days of learning python.
-And this is developed using only python using the pygame module.
+<p>This is a simple version of flappybird developed by me during my days of learning python.
+And this has been developed only using python.</p>

+## Screenshots and Videos

+## Version
+2019